Viewing Form & Survey Results

 - You have other advanced needs that require viewing each form event separately.

-If you don't need to do these kinds of advanced analyses, you should export "Just form responses" as shown above.
+If you don't need to do these kinds of advanced analyses, you should export "Survey" as shown above.

 Once you received and downloaded your CSV via email, the easiest way to view the form response data is to import the CSV into Google Sheets or Excel.
 The example below uses Google Sheets.

 The file will come in the email in a .gz format, so you may need to convert this to .csv before uploading it to your product of choice.
 On a Mac, you'll simply click the file, which will open it and automatically convert it to a .csv format.
 On Windows, you may need to use a conversion software like WinZip or 7-Zip.

 Open your new sheet and in the 'File' tab, select 'Import'.